 There’s no doubt that the financial services industry is changing.
 It always does.
 But whether you think about shifts in technology, regulation, or global events, the changes can be dizzying.
 From the largest multinational firms to the smallest community institutions, it’s time to revisit your plans—because what has led to success until now may not work as well in the future.

 At most financial institutions, a digital future prompts both hope and concern.
 After all, legacy systems, processes and relationships make innovation extremely difficult.
 Many firms still struggle with making a digital transformation, even as future growth may depend on it.
 But opportunities certainly do exist.
 Using data and analytics, firms may predict client needs and find new paths to profit.
 With artificial intelligence and digital labor, they can unlock powerful insights and move staff to higher-value work.
 And blockchain, or distributed ledger technology, may bring greater efficiency and security to custody, payments, securities trading and more.

 When facing change, flexibility and creativity matter.
 All firms have to manage expenses, but they've often already made the easy cuts for cost containment have usually been made.
-Meanwhile, there are rapidly changing global trends and the effects of tightening monetary policy.
-For some firms, it’s time to turn to deals to shake up business models, acquire technology, and more.
 And effective people strategy can help them benefit from diversity, sustain trust, and prepare their workforce for the future.

 Cybersecurity continues to threaten profit, data privacy, and reputation, and regulators have been paying attention.
-In other ways, government policy is leaning in a more favorable direction, with a new set of referees in place at key agencies as regulatory easing kicks in.
-This means firms have room to think about how to make compliance investments more efficient, particularly given recent advances in RegTech.
-And as Congress has worked on reforming the tax code, firms have been ramping up tax planning to adapt to what may be a very different set of rules.
+In other ways, government policy is leaning in a more favorable direction, and firms have room to think about how to make compliance investments more efficient, particularly given recent advances in RegTech.